kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Metric agent:

-Metric agent pipeline configuration `metrics/prometheus` configured with an additional receiver `prometheus/app-services` as below.
+The metric agent pipeline `metrics/prometheus` has been configured with an additional receiver `prometheus/app-services`; see the following configuration:
 ```yaml
 apiVersion: v1
 data: